Cybernaut0815/rPlan_extraction/README.md

 ## To Do

 - ~~Extract room sizes~~
-- Add entrance to the graph
+- ~~Add entrance to the graph~~
+- ~~Add entrance to LLM description~~
+- Get size ranges for LLM description
-- Add room sizes and entrance to LLM description
+- Add sizes to LLM description

 - Add FloorplanAnalytics to the plans to enrich the dataset ... continue ...